vtjoeh/webex-presenter-desk-pro/README.md

 # webex-presenter-desk-pro
-Use the Webex Desk Pro feature of PC overlay in a Webex Meeting and get a full screen presentation.
+Use the Webex Desk Pro feature of PC overlay in a Webex Meetings and get a full screen presentation.

 **Problem:** The Webex Desk Pro has a great feature where the PC input is a virtual background during a presentation.
 The problem is that the default view in Webex Meeting is Grid View which means you will show up in only one small portion of the screen.